Onshore-offshore model pain points

 4. High offshore turn over rate leads to paying for ramp up time for new resources

-a.
-High job turn over is a by product of a global competitive marketplace.
-The Digital Group is able to harbor long term relationships with the employees by being competitive and providing a nurturing and team oriented environment in all its locations.
+- High job turn over is a by product of a global competitive marketplace.
+The Digital Group is able to harbor long term relationships with the employees by being competitive and providing a nurturing and team-oriented environment in all its locations.
 We keep our team challenged enough to grow professionally.
 This is true for all successful companies worldwide and purely depends on the culture promoted within a company.
 TDG has been successful in the past and hopes to continue the trend.

 5. Lack of Domain knowledge in the offshore team